plus3it/AMIgen6/docs/README_validation-automated.md

     - `AmiDistro`: This will be a value of either `CentOS` or `RedHat`.
     - `AmiId`: This will be the image-ID of the AMI you wish to validate.
     - `BucketName`: This is the name of the S3 bucket that audit-artifacts are uploaded.
 By default, the audit-reports will be written to the `s3://<BUKKITNAME>/artifacts/validation/` bucket-folder.
     - `InstanceRole`: An instance-role to assign to the testing instance.
-Note that, in order to write the report-file to S3, the instance-role will need to have write permissions to `s3://<BUKKITNAME>/artifacts/validation/`.
+Note that, in order to write the eport-file to S3, the instance-role will need to have [write permissions](README_validation-IAM_Rules.md) to `s3://<BUKKITNAME>/artifacts/validation/`.
     - `InstanceType`: The instance-type that the test-instance will be launched as.
 Recommend `m4.large` (other instance-types may be selected but may cause the 10Gbps-support test to report lack of 10Gbps support).
     - `KeyPairName`: This is the logical-name of the provisioning key.
 This key will allow the tester to SSH into the default-user's account.
 A valid keyname must be given, even if there's no intention to login to the test-instance.
     - `NoPublicIp`: Whether to assign a public IP to the instance.
 Set to "false" if intending to SSH into the host from a host outside of AWS.